PHPExpertsInc/dockerize/README.md

 A utility for rapidly deploying [Docker](https://www.docker.com) for PHP apps.

-Watch the installation video: https://youtu.be/xZxaJcsbrWU
+Watch the zero-dependency installation video: https://youtu.be/d8o9p2DimME
+Installing on a legacy PHP 5.6 app in 2 minutes: https://youtu.be/xZxaJcsbrWU

-## This project has been tested against over 350,000 open-sourced Packagist packages and is compatible with 99.999% of them.
+**This project has been tested against over 350,000 open-sourced Packagist packages (via the Bettergist Archiver project) and is compatible with 99.999% of them.**

 Includes:
- * PHP 5.6, 7.0-7.4 + 8.0, 8.1, 8.2, and 8.3
+ * PHP 5.6, 7.0-7.4 + 8.0, 8.1, 8.2, and 8.3, and 8.4-beta4.
  * Nginx
  * Redis v7.2
  * PostgreSQL v16